The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions: Alternative Characterization of the Exit-Time Problem

+\begin{proof} The proof is inspired by the techniques developed in \cite{BouchardTouzi_WeakDPP}, however, in the context of exit-time problems where the continuity of the exit-time (Proposition \ref{prop:J1 semicontinuous}) plays a crucial role.

-\begin{proof} The proof is based on techniques developed in \cite{BouchardTouzi_WeakDPP}.
-We assemble an appropriate covering for the set $\set{S}$, and use this covering to construct a control strategy which satisfies the required conditions within $\epsilon$ precision, $\epsilon > 0$ being pre-assigned and arbitrary.
+We first assemble an appropriate covering for the set $\set{S}$, and use this covering to construct an admissible control which satisfies the required conditions within $\eps$ precision, $\eps > 0$ being pre-assigned and arbitrary.
+For notational simplicity, in the following we set $\theta \Let \theta^{\control{u}}$.